cboujoukos/ruby-dictionary-cli-app/NOTES.md

 user types ruby-dictionary

 Welcomes the user
-asks what data types the user wants to explore
+asks what Class the user wants to explore prompts for input of Primitive data type

-Lets test this commit
+lists public instance methods for the selected data type prompts user to enter #method returns description and examples